 Here’s what you need to know: some peanut butters contain xylitol, a sugar alcohol used as a sweetener in sugar-free products.
 Xylitol is safe for humans.
 It is lethal to dogs.

-In dogs, xylitol triggers a massive insulin release, causing blood sugar to plummet within 15 to 30 minutes of ingestion.
-Even small amounts — as little as 0.1 grams per kilogram of body weight — can cause hypoglycemia.
+In dogs, xylitol triggers a massive insulin release, causing blood sugar to plummet rapidly after ingestion.
+Even small amounts can cause hypoglycemia.
+To put this in practical terms: a twenty-five-pound dog can experience toxicity from an amount of xylitol roughly equivalent to what’s found in a single piece of sugar-free gum.
 Larger amounts cause liver failure.
 Symptoms include vomiting, lethargy, loss of coordination, and seizures.
 Without immediate veterinary treatment, xylitol poisoning is fatal.

 Before you give your dog any peanut butter, read the ingredient label.
 Look for xylitol, birch sugar, or any ingredient ending in “-itol.”
 If you see it, don’t feed it to your dog.
 When in doubt, don’t feed it.